alexmacrae/SamplerBox/README.md

 The original samplerbox.py code was getting too big to manage so I have split it up into modules.

-A menu system (Navigator) has been implemented to let the user change: the order of the setlist, master volume, system settings etc.
+A menu system (Navigator) has been implemented to let the user change: the order of the setlist, midi mapping, master volume, system settings etc. Some of these are incomplete.

 System .ini config files are also read and written.
-The plan is also to have MIDI mapping configs for any unique MIDI controller that is connected to the SamplerBox.

 Website: [www.samplerbox.org](http://www.samplerbox.org)